-Every piece you discover on FAUBOURG has gone through a vetting process, selected not only for noble materials, sophisticated design, and elegant fit but for ethical practices used across the sourcing and manufacturing processes.
+Every piece you discover on FAUBOURG has gone through a vetting process, selected not only for quality materials and sophisticated design but for ethical practices used across the sourcing and manufacturing processes.

 Handmade or handcrafted pieces are made by artisans using traditional techniques, showcasing their expertise and craftsmanship.
 Our selection of handmade products are produced in small quantities and involve little to no machinery, keeping the energy consumption low in the manufacturing process.
 Recognizing artisanal creativity, heritage and empowering the individual, handcrafting carries the mark of the maker and gives soul to the creation.

 Organic fibers are grown without the use of harmful pesticides, chemicals or genetically modified organisms (GMOs).
-While conventional cotton farming is the most pesticide intensive crop grown on the planet (10% of pesticides and 25% of insecticides worldwide is sprayed on non-organic cotton fields), polluting and contaminating water and soil, certified organic cotton retains water more efficiently thanks to increased organic matter in the soil; it also conserves soil through crop rotation and respects the natural ecosystem.
+While conventional cotton farming is the most pesticide intensive crop grown on the planet (10% of pesticides and 25% of insecticides worldwide is sprayed on non-organic cotton fields), certified organic cotton retains water more efficiently thanks to increased organic matter in the soil; it also conserves soil through crop rotation and respects the natural ecosystem.

-We support brands that produce locally to the designer as this not only impacts local communities positively by encouraging local employment, it also benefits the environment as local production reduces the distance goods have to travel before they get to you.
-Locally made often means better quality as the designer is closer to the production process and can exercise better control over quality and consistency.
+We love brands that produce locally to the designer as this not only impacts local communities positively by encouraging local employment, it also benefits the environment.
+Local production reduces the distance goods have to travel before they get to you.
+It also often means better quality as the designer is closer to the production process and can exercise better control over quality and consistency.
 Locally made goods also carry with them local culture and know-how that are the hallmark of true luxury.